-- Step 1: Consider the grade-level content standards for the grade in which the student is enrolled or would be enrolled based on age.
+Step 1: Consider the grade-level content standards for the grade in which the student is enrolled or would be enrolled based on age.

-- What is the content standard saying that the student must know and be able to do? - Step 2: Examine classroom and student data to determine where the student is functioning in relation to the grade-level standards. - Has the student been taught content aligned with grade-level standards? - Has the student been provided appropriate instructional scaffolding to attain grade-level expectations? - Were the lessons and teaching materials used to teach the student aligned with state grade-level standards? - Was the instruction evidence-based?
+- What is the intent of the content standard? - What is the content standard saying that the student must know and be able to do?

+Step 2: Examine classroom and student data to determine where the student is functioning in relation to the grade-level standards.

+- Has the student been taught content aligned with grade-level standards? - Has the student been provided appropriate instructional scaffolding to attain grade-level expectations? - Were the lessons and teaching materials used to teach the student aligned with state grade-level standards? - Was the instruction evidence-based?